flexiblepower/powermatcher-documentation/Messages.md

     private final int bidNumber;
 ```

 PriceUpdates are the messages sent between Agents and make sure a Price stays linked with a bidNumber.
-A Price and bidNumber are coupled to solve oscillation behaviour of a cluster, read more in [Oscillation](Oscillation) to uderstand the workings.
+A Price and bidNumber are coupled to solve oscillation behaviour of a cluster, read more in [BidNumbers](BidNumbers.md) to understand the workings.

 ##BidUpdate
 [BidUpdate](https://github.com/flexiblepower/powermatcher/blob/master/net.powermatcher.api/src/net/powermatcher/api/messages/BidUpdate.java) is an immutable data object that stores a Bid and its bidNumber.